Bachelor of Civil Law: Ireland

 The BCL degree is also a standard law degree in Ireland.
-It is awarded by constituent universities of the National University of Ireland, such as University College Cork, University College Dublin and the National University of Ireland, Galway and National University of Ireland, Maynooth.
+It is awarded by constituent universities of the National University of Ireland, such as University College Cork, University College Dublin, the National University of Ireland, Galway and the National University of Ireland, Maynooth.
 The BCL degree is also offered by Dublin City University.
-Other Irish universities, including the University of Limerick and the University of Dublin, award the LLB. degree.
+Other Irish universities, including the University of Limerick and the Trinity College Dublin, award the LLB degree.
 The LLB is offered at postgraduate level by University College Cork, NUI, Galway, and the University of Limerick also.

 Degrees specifically in civil law

-Canada (BCL / LLB / LLL)
+Canada (BCL/LLB/LLL)

 The legal system in Canada principally adopts the English Common Law legal tradition in all provinces and territories, excluding Quebec.
-For historical reasons, Quebec has a hybrid legal system born of its French-heritage in civil law.
+For historical reasons, Quebec has a hybrid legal system born of its French heritage in civil law.
 As a result, universities in Quebec (and others wishing to offer degrees suitable for practitioners in Quebec) must provide training in both Civil and Common Law.

-At McGill University, the bachelor's degree in Quebec Civil Law is called the BCL, to distinguish it from the first degree in Common Law (i.e., the JD) offered by that same university.
-Graduates earn both degrees concurrently after three to four years of study.
+At McGill University, the bachelor's degree in Quebec Civil Law is called the BCL, to distinguish it from the first degree in Common Law (i.e., the JD, formerly the LLB) offered by that same university.
+Graduates earn both degrees concurrently; both are awarded after three to four years of study.

 The University of Ottawa, although located in Ontario, also offers a baccalaureate degree in Quebec Civil Law, which it styles the Licentiate of Laws (LLL or LL.L.; Legum Licentiatus), to distinguish it from the first degree in Common Law (i.e., the LLB, now renamed JD) offered by that same university.